 Pandemic Response Using Digital Media and Technology in Higher Education and Training

-The PRUDMET project will address the need to support HE Staff in becoming competent in a wider range of digital media and technologies and embed them in their teaching and learning programmes.
+The PRUDMET project will address the need to support higher education staff in becoming competent in a wider range of digital media and technologies and embed them in their teaching and learning programmes.

 Stay updated with the project